 There's no denying the pleasure of a fine glass of wine, and shared with a loved one, a sip adds an extra special statement to even the most simple moment.
 Sonoma County boasts some 425 wineries, pouring everything from Albarino (Paradise View from Sonoma Coast is a knock-out), end with Zinfandel.
 Then, as you're ready to fly home, Alaska Airlines invites you to check up to a case of wine for free when you depart from the Sonoma County (STS) / Santa Rosa Airport.

-Take a deep dive into Zinfandel at Mazzocco Sonoma winery of Healdsburg, which crafts nearly two dozen variations from nearly a dozen vineyards each year.
+Take a deep dive into Zinfandel at this Healdsburg winery, which crafts nearly two dozen variations from nearly a dozen vineyards each year.
 Reserve a private table just for you and your lovebug in the garden, where, over two hours, you can enjoy a five-pour wine flight, plus, if you like, a BYOB picnic paired with a bottle of your favorite Mazzocco wine.

 Because Sonoma County encompasses such a broad range of landscapes, the recreation is equally expansive.
 You and your honey can horseback ride at wineries or along the coastal bluffs of Bodega Bay, zip line through the redwoods, hike and bike, kayak the Russian River, and go hot air ballooning over vineyards, lakes and valleys.
 Perhaps you'd like to take a winery tour through off-the-beaten-path vineyards in a horse drawn carriage, it's all at your beck-and-call.

-The Ranch at Lake Sonoma impresses with horseback rides spanning the world famous Dry Creek Valley Wine Region and Lake Sonoma from atop the area's overlook mountain.
-A variety of trails are available for guided rides of two to 30 guests; the Heritage Oaks Lake View Ride is popular for its extensive coverage of up-and-down trails, meadows, creek crossings, forest of oaks, madrone, and bays, and stunning Valley vistas.
+This place impresses with horseback rides spanning the world famous Dry Creek Valley Wine Region and Lake Sonoma from atop the area's overlook mountain.
+A variety of trails are available for guided rides for two to 30 guests; the Heritage Oaks Lake View Ride is popular for its extensive coverage of up-and-down trails, meadows, creek crossings, forest of oaks, madrone, and bays, and stunning valley vistas.

-Because your love leaves you breathless… at Sonoma Canopy Tours in Occidental, your zip line instructor straps you into the gear and Go Camera you'll wear for this high-speed scream through space.
+Because your love leaves you breathless … head to this zip line in Occidental.
+Your instructor straps you into the gear and Go Camera you'll wear for this high-speed scream through space.
 Indeed, hidden away off Bohemian Highway is a zip line course waiting to wing you up to 25 miles per hour through a redwood forest, over a ravine 300-feet below, and along a creek.
 Part of the challenge is just getting to the jump canopies, since eleven different platforms test your clambering skills, too, daring you to scale a skinny spiral staircase 30 feet up, and wobble across a 175-foot-long sky bridge.
-And when all is done, you'll fall… straight into the arms of your sweetheart, sharing the thrill of the zip.
+And when all is done, you'll fall … straight into the arms of your sweetheart, sharing the thrill of the zip.

-Relax in an authentic meditation garden with a cup of organic herbal tea at Osmosis Day Spa Sanctuary in Freestone, then pamper yourselves with a 75-minute massage treatment or the Cedar Enzyme Bath, a rejuvenating heat treatment from Japan.
+Relax in an authentic meditation garden with a cup of organic herbal tea at this day spa in Freestone, then pamper yourselves with a 75-minute massage treatment or the Cedar Enzyme Bath, a rejuvenating heat treatment from Japan.
 Then literally hang out together in the Field of Hammocks.